-You may have already read the article by Dr. Quinn but if not here is the link: https://www.ozarkholisticcenter.com/sports-injuries-and-musculoskeletal-pain/a-case-of-lyme-disease/.
+You may have already read the article by Dr. Quinn but if not here is the link: The Words of a Lyme Disease Patient.
 In it he effectively explains a Lyme case he dealt with and the results.
 It is a great read and I highly recommend it.
 I have a patient currently dealing with it as well.

 In the article, Dr. Quinn details out that the treatment can take a few months but there are some effective options to support the body and help it to heal.
 We use a lot of herbs when it comes to persistent infections.
 We found that they are truly great at supporting the body during these conditions.
 Some are regularly consumed by people around the world without them even knowing that it has medicinal properties.
 Such as the noni fruit in Hawaii.
 It is a great anti-microbial.

 When it comes to Lyme disease we found several to be quite effective, however this comes with a caveat.
 Like I said before, treatments are very individualized.
 What I mention here are not recommendations but common treatments that change from patient to patient.
 It is not intended for medical advice, though you are more than welcome to book a consultation with us!